autowarefoundation/autoware.universe/common/tier4_simulated_clock_rviz_plugin/README.md

    - Step button: advance the clock by the specified time step.
    - Time step: value used to advance the clock when pressing the step button d).
    - Time unit: time unit associated with the value from e).

+   !!! warning

+   If you set the time step too large, your simulation will go haywire.